grommasdietz/color-settings/README.md

 ## Installation

-Copy all folders and files to the corresponding paths:

 ### Preparation
-1. Copy the files from the given folder structure to the listed paths:
+1. Copy the files from the given folder structure to the corresponding paths:

 #### MacOS
 ```